 ‘What colour is granite’

-Then we explored our school grounds to look for different rocks and to discuss if they were man-made or natural.
+Year 3 explored the school grounds to look for different rocks and to discuss if they were man-made or natural.

 The Stone Age